 St Donat's Castle and Atlantic College

 The magnificent St Donat’s Castle dates back to the 12th century.
 Randolph Hurst, the newspaper magnate, owned it for a while, with Charlie Chaplin and J.F Kennedy among his guests there.
-It has been home to Atlantic College, a United World College and has a history dating back to 1962.
+It has been home to Atlantic College, which is a United World College and has a history dating back to 1962.
 If you want a fuller view of the castle and college, follow Valeways' circular walk called ‘Coast and Lighthouse’.

 Before heading out on your walk, find out about appropriate clothing and footwear and how to protect and enjoy the countryside in the Countryside Code.

 There are loads of other walks for all abilities to do in the Vale of Glamorgan.
 As well as the Wales Coast Path, there are 10 'Vale Trails' available and you can also download the free Vale Tales App which brings to life the stories along each of the trails.
 The popular annual Vale of Glamorgan Walking Festival takes place in Barry, usually during May.